“Should I offer my students lifetime access to my course?”

 Here are some alternatives to consider instead:

 Option 1.
-For the lifetime of the course.
+For the lifetime of the course, rather than a person.

 This one is pretty straightforward, and it’s probably only a tiny tweak in the language you’re already using to promise lifetime access.
 For as long as you continue to run this course, all previous students will have access.
 You should make sure you mention the NAME of the course specifically, so if you later retire it but continue to run a similar course, students can’t demand access to THAT one instead.